8 Best Zinc Rich Foods For Kids

 • And a small portion in breast milk also.

-Some of these foods are calcium-rich foods while some are iron-rich foods.
+Some of these are calcium food for kids while some are iron-rich foods for kids.
 Together, these foods make your child’s diet more nutritious.
 You can use these foods to make healthy snacks for your child as well.

 protip_icon Did you know?